open-contracting/software-development-handbook/docs/roadmap/index.rst

 -  Use a `Quality Assurance Surveillance Plan (QASP) <https://docs.google.com/document/d/1s-PJSdX43_DMAcXYalG9Upm31XvWCp31j_QGCzFJ7qY/edit>`__ with consultants, which includes:

    -  Have test coverage above 90%, so that new developers can get involved without being overly concerned about breaking things.
    -  Have :doc:`good documentation<../python/documentation>` for developers and users, making it easier to onboard new developers.
-Documenting methods can expose complexity, which helps to simplify APIs.
+(Writing documention during development also helps to identify and reduce complexity.)

 -  Maintain this software development handbook, which includes: